Fesaa/CubepanionAPI/docs/leaderboard.md

 Returns an array `LeaderboardRow`s for the specified game.
 The array will be 200 long.
 You must provide a `start` and `end` query parameter.

+### GET /batch

+Body must be `BatchRequest`

+Returns an array of `LeaderboardRow`s for the passed players, in a specific game.
+This is used for checking which players in a game, are on that games leaderboard in the addon.

 ## Models

 ### LeaderboardRow